ray-project/kuberay/apiserver/DEVELOPMENT.md

 ## Build and Deployment

 The backend service can be deployed locally or within a Kubernetes cluster.
-The HTTP service listens on port 8888.
+The HTTP service listens on port 8888, the RPC port on 8887.

 ### Pre-requisites

 Ensure that the admin Kubernetes configuration file is located at `~/.kube/config`.
-As convenience there are two makefile targets provided to help you manage a local kind cluster:
+As a convenience, there are two makefile targets provided to help you manage a local kind cluster:

 * `make cluster` -- creates a 3 node cluster (1 control plane 2 worker) named ray-api-server-cluster
 * `make clean-cluster` -- deletes the cluster created with the `cluster` target